Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Conclusion and outlook

 \section{Conclusion and outlook}

-We have presented a quantum circuit compiler for a shuttling-based ion trap quantum computer that implements a number of optimization techniques like phase tracking and block aggregation to reduce the number of gates when compiling a quantum circuit into the native gate set.
+We have presented a quantum circuit compiler for a shuttling-based ion trap quantum computer that implements a number of optimization techniques such as phase tracking, block aggregation, and a block commutation with correction unitaries.
+These reduce the number of gates and shuttling operations when compiling a quantum circuit into the native gate set.
+Compared to other compilation algorithms, our compiler reduces the gate counts by factors of up to 5.11 for Pytket and up to 2.22 for Qiskit.

-In comparison with other compilation algorithms, our compiler reduces the gate count by a factor of up to 1.31 (AQT), up to 3.66 (Pytket) and up to 2.21 (Qiskit).
-Also the runtime is reduced by a factor of up to 12.47 for AQT and up to 11.18 for Pytket.
-Qiskit has by a factor up to 1.68 shorter compilation time, but at the expense of a significantly larger number of gates.

-In the future we plan to enhance the functionality of the compiler, to increase its performance using more advanced compilation techniques and to adapt it for more powerful architectures.
-One particular feature is the utilization of parameterized gates, which will allow the compilation of variational circuits such as the variational quantum eigensolver (VQE) \cite{arxivVQE}.
-The next architectural step will be the adaption to a platform for allowing simultaneous addressed manipulation of larger subsets of commonly confined trapped-ion qubits, where gates can be carried out in parallel.
-This will allow for low-resource quantum computation on sub-registers, interleaved with time-consuming register reconfiguration steps.
-Future multiplexed laser addressing units \cite{PRXQuantum.2.020343} will also allow for carrying out multi-qubit gates, such that \eg three-qubit Toffoli gates can be realized within a single laser interaction sequence \cite{PhysRevA.101.032330} rather than being decomposed into two-qubit gates.
-This can massively increase the quantum computational power of a trapped-ion platform, but also calls for an advanced compilation layer.
+In the future, we plan to extend the functionality of our compiler, increase its performance using more advanced compilation techniques, and adapt it to more powerful architectures.
+The next architectural step will be to adapt it to a platform which allows simultaneous addressed manipulation of larger subsets of commonly confined trapped-ion qubits, where gates can be executed in parallel.
+This will allow low-resource quantum computation on sub-registers, interleaved with time-consuming register reconfiguration steps.
+Future multiplexed laser addressing units \cite{PRXQuantum.2.020343} will also allow the execution of multi-qubit gates, so that \eg three-qubit Toffoli gates can be realized within a single laser interaction sequence \cite{PhysRevA.101.032330} instead of being decomposed into two-qubit gates.
+This can massively increase the quantum computational power of a trapped-ion platform, but also requires an advanced compilation layer.